Electronz05/Sentiment-Analysis-of-Yelp-Reviews/README.md

-# Using Natureal Language Processing to classify yelp reviews in 1 star or 5 star
+# Using Natural Language Processing to classify yelp reviews in 1 star or 5 star